Claudia

 Nothing plays through the speaker #

-journalctl -u chatbot.service -ffor "TTS" or "speak" lines — if Claude is replying but the WonderEcho doesn't render, the I²C write path is failing.
+journalctl -u chatbot.service -ffor "TTS" or "speak" lines — if Claude is replying but you hear nothing, the playback device is wrong or muted (alsamixer, F6 to pick the card).

 Mic captures silence or garbage #

-journalctl -u chatbot.service -fstays silent when you speak), the wake word may have been reset on cold boot; re-run the I²C programming snippet from Part 08.3.
+journalctl -u chatbot.service -fstays silent when you speak), that's the WonderEcho, not the mic — the wake word may have been reset on cold boot; re-run the I²C programming snippet from Part 08.3.

 Build fails out of memory #